Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 The ultimate vanity metric when it comes to fast scooters is top speed.
 Testing each scooter required a dry and flat road, whilst I also made sure to have each fully charged with maxed-out performance settings and their tires inflated to the recommended PSI.

-For scooters that exceeded reasonable top speeds (i.e. some can go as fast as 62 mph), I was not able to verify true speed data because I didn’t have access to enough runway to safely reach those speeds.
+For scooters that exceeded reasonable top speeds (i.e. some went as fast as 65 mph), I was not able to verify true speed data because I didn’t have access to enough runway to safely reach those speeds.
 This is a common issue among reviewers since testing to this degree would require either access to a controlled automotive test track, or the investment of hundreds of thousands of dollars to build one.
 I have, however, made recommendations based on comparative data gleaned from my electric scooter database, and reputable third-party reporting (i.e. other industry experts and riders).

 Acceleration